fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/data-markers.md

 ---
-title: Data Markers | FusionCharts
+title: Data Marker | FusionCharts
 description: This article outlines the steps to configure Data Markers.
-heading: Data Markers
+heading: Data Marker
 ---

 Data marker in a chart represents an important event, which occurred on a specific data point.
 Hovering on a data marker shows additional description of the event in the tooltip.